Skip to main content

 Send your sensor data from the UXI cloud to a destination that you control and manage.

-Updated over a week ago
+Updated over 2 months ago

 Your sensors continuously test your networks and applications from an end-user perspective and report the results to the UXI dashboard.
 Many users have requested an automated way to output the data in order to:

-• Create custom reports and summarize the test results over a time-range that the user can specify and control
+• Create custom reports and summarize the test results over a time range that the user can specify and control.

 Before you begin:

-Please be aware that it is not uncommon for delays in our data pipeline.
-UXI does not have any SLAs, although we try and resolve issues as fast as possible.
+Please be aware that delays in our data pipeline are not uncommon.
+UXI does not have any SLAs, although we strive to resolve issues as quickly as possible.
 When resolved, the data pipeline will resume where it left off on a best-effort basis and attempt to retain seven days of data while in an error state.
-Any mechanism you use to consume the data sent by our cloud service should have the ability to backfill the data.
-In addition, the UXI data push will attempt “at least once delivery”, you may occasionally get duplicate messages.

 Available Destinations

-We currently support sending data to the following destinations.
+We currently support sending data to the following destinations:

 Types of Data